jigardhulla/company-rest-apis/README.md

 composer require vlucas/phpdotenv (run it)

+add .env file on root directory with DB_HOST, DB_USERNAME and DB_PASSWORD.

 #### Note: You can use xampp or any other way to do server setup first before going ahead.

 # DATABASE QUERIES: